ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 ClarityNLP can be deployed as a set of Docker containers.
 The secure OAuth2-based server configuration assumes this deployment mechanism.
-You can find out more about ClarityNLP setup options and its use of Docker in our :ref:`setupindex` documentation.
+You can find out more about the ClarityNLP setup options and our use of Docker in the :ref:`setupindex` documentation.